sakusanpuwan/java-fundamentals/README.md

 2. **Compilation**: The `javac` compiler (part of the JDK) compiles this code into **bytecode** (`.class` files), which is platform-independent.
 3. **Execution by the JVM**: The JVM (within the JRE) **interprets** or **JIT-compiles** this bytecode to machine code specific to the operating system (Windows, Linux, etc.), making it platform-independent.

+## JAR (Java ARchive)
+is a package file format used to aggregate many Java class files, associated metadata, and resources (text, images, etc.) into one file for distribution.
+It's essentially a ZIP file with a .jar extension.

+JAR files bundle up a complete Java application, library or collection of resources - making it easy to deploy Java apps to end-users in environments.
+JAR files can separate and organise code into different modules.

+`C:\Users\sakus\Documents\Coding\java-fundamentals\target>jar tf java-fundamentals-1.0-SNAPSHOT.jar` - to view contents of JAR file

+Classpath environment variables tells JVM where to find classes and resources.
+It's a list of directories and JAR files.
+In Spring Boot, the classpath is auto managed by Maven.
+To specify manually
+- ENV variable - `CLASSPATH=.;C:\path\to\my\jars\* `
+- Command - `java -cp ".;C:\path\to\my\jars\*" com.example.MyMainClass`
 ---

 ## Statically Typed Language